Kris Bryant Preview, Player Props: Rockies vs. Twins

 - Bryant is hitting .239 with 10 doubles, 10 home runs and 28 walks.

-- In 28.2% of his games this season, Bryant has tallied at least one RBI.
-In seven of those games (9.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Bryant has an RBI in 22 of 78 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 30 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.